ThaimanDigital/cse15l-lab-reports/Lab2.md

   ```

-However, the original fucntion has several bugs any resulting symptoms.
-For example, using a JUnit test we can show this method has the failure inducing input of {1, 2, 3}.
+However, the original fucntion has several bugs many resulting symptoms.
+Using a JUnit test we can show this method has the failure inducing input of
+{1, 2, 3}.
+The desired Output is {3, 2, 1}, but the array is changed to {1, 2, 1}.
+Here is the code for the JUnit test for the failure inducing input:
 ```
 public void testReverseInPlace() {
     int[] input2 = {1,2,3};